 -He decides his victim’s fates by the flip of the coin.
 This is probably the first villain on the list who has a truly tragic story.
-When I think of Two-Face, I usually think of the Two-Face from the Dark Knight.
-Although he was overshadowed by the Joker in that film, make no mistake, he became pretty damn evil.
-Not even the Joker pointed a gun at a kid.
-Yikes.
+When I think of Two-Face, I usually think of the Two-Face from The Dark Knight.
+Although he was overshadowed by the Joker in that film, make no mistake – he becomes pretty damn evil.

 11) Voldemort (Harry Potter)

 -He doesn’t even know what the word remorse means.
 This guy is so evil that killing people is part of his plan to live forever.
 But what it all boils down to is that he was so feared, wizards couldn’t even speak his name even after he “died.”
 Now that’s respect.

 -First of all, he kills Apollo Creed.
 He’s definitely a bad buy who says more with this actions than with his words, but when he speaks, it’s terrifying.
 He essentially has only four lines in Rocky IV, and this is what they are: “You will lose.”
 “If he dies, he dies.”
 “I must break you.”
 And then he shouts towards the Russian politburo, “I win for me…FOR ME.”
 Bad Ass.

 9) Bowser (Mario Brothers)